 Although oil pulling can be beneficial for gum health, it's not possible to make receding gums grow back using this or any other remedy.
 This is because the gum tissue has been damaged beyond the point of being able to repair itself.

 This practice may help stop receding gums, and after that you can look at your options for repairing the damage.

 Does oil pulling heal cavities?

 Removing plaque is one thing, but pulling oil cannot reverse cavities or damage to tooth enamel from decay.
-There are ways to remineralise teeth in the very early stages of decay.
-Read more about these here.
+Read our article about enamel repair and remineralization for some ways to heal early stage tooth decay.